UN Common Pledge

 2.5.
 What kind of commitments should UNCTs be developing under the UN Common Pledge 2.0?

-Guidance on the kinds of commitments that UNCTs can formulate under the pledge is available in the dedicated guidance document.
+Guidance on the kinds of commitments that UNCTs can formulate under the pledge is available in the dedicated Guidance Document.
 Each UNCT can make one or multiple commitments as part of the overall pledge.

 The type of commitments will vary considerably based on contextual factors, not least of which will be the policies, priorities and openness of the host government.
-UNCTs are particularly encouraged to review any pledges made by the host government at the 2019 Global Refugee Forum or other government plans to advance refugee inclusion, to identify areas of intended progress on refugee inclusion where UN support can accelerate progress.
+UNCTs are particularly encouraged to review any pledges made by the host government at the Global Refugee Forum 2019 or other government plans to advance refugee inclusion, to identify areas of intended progress on refugee inclusion where UN support can accelerate progress.

 The process to develop commitments should be consultative – led by the Resident Coordinator and reflecting a cohesive UNCT approach.
 The process will likely also be iterative.
 This means evolving from the development of initial ideas to more refined thinking, to a final statement of the commitments on the basis of feedback from other stakeholders involved in co-creating the whole pledge, such as other UNCTs, global level UN entities, and an expert group of refugees supporting the process.